As explained here, Broadway jobs are triggered from the deploy.flow of the required LU or another Broadway flow using the BroadwayJob actor.

 {"first_param":"first_value","second_param":"second_value"}

-and where EXEC_INTERVAL describes the time schedule pattern for the job as described here
+and where EXEC_INTERVAL describes the job schedule pattern.

 Example: